 Podcast marketing is on a roll with many companies releasing audio content to build trust, connect with their audience on a personal level, and boost brand awareness.

 However, podcasting isn’t new.
 It has its roots in the 1960s when radio shows like ‘Yours Truly, Johnny Dollar, ABC Radio’s Theater Five’ and others were aired in the U.S.

-Many of these radio programs were cancelled by the end of the 1980s, but the digital audio revolution had made its mark and digital audio content was here to stay.
+Many of these radio programs were canceled by the end of the 1980s, but the digital audio revolution had made its mark and digital audio content was here to stay.

 By the 1990s, digital audio in CDs and DVDs gradually replaced analog cassettes and vinyl records.
 After a decade, the popularity of mp3 files further disrupted the audio industry.